yojoecapital/notes/CS-585 Natural Language Processing/20-Context-Free-Parsing-CKY-and-Probabilistic-CFGs.md

 ### Constituents

-- to study syntax, we break sentences into ==constituents==, or continuous sequences of words that function as a coherent unit
+- to study syntax, we break sentences into **constituents**, or continuous sequences of words that function as a coherent unit

 <img src="images/image-20231205170356175.png" alt="image-20231205170356175" style="zoom:50%;" />